Power Automate Flow Created: Automation Abuse & Data Exfiltration Risk

 What happens if this is abused

-• Attacker creates a flow from a compromised account that continuously forwards email attachments to an external email address
+• Attacker creates a flow from a compromised account that continuously forwards email attachments to an external email address, establishing a persistent exfiltration channel that survives password resets

-• Flow survives password reset and session revocation because it runs as a scheduled background task
+• Flow survives password reset and session revocation because it runs as a background application with delegated permissions, not an interactive user session

-• Insider creates a flow that quietly extracts business data on a scheduled basis before departing the organisation
+• Insider creates a flow that quietly extracts business data on a recurring schedule before departing, using their legitimate permissions to avoid DLP alerts

 When this is expected or acceptable